-This is only used by Pulsonix to create a fully documented layer structure for documentation purposes and is not currently used anywhere else, and is not mandatory.
+This is used by Pulsonix to create a fully documented layer structure for documentation purposes and also for the Design Calculators.
+For normal Pulsonix use, this level of detail is not mandatory.

 Pulsonix is supplied with different Technology files containing different layer configurations.
 If, when using a technology file, you find that it does not contain the layers required, you can edit the existing technology to add more layers, or use the Load Technology option to load a different technology file, that does have the correct number of layers.